How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 What is mainland mentality?

 Preconceived notions having to do with the way life “should be” lived are common wherever we’re from.
-On the mainland, though, we can become used to certain pathways and ideals in life that are the antithesis of the island lifestyle.
+On the mainland, though, we can become used to certain pathways and ideals in life that are the antithesis of the island lifestyle of native Hawaiians.
 Relax, this is probably part of the reason you’re drawn to make a change.

 This post contains affiliate links and/or references to our advertisers.
 We may receive compensation when you click on or make a purchase using these links.

-Some people think they know everything there is to know about moving to Hawaii, because they’ve visited or lived in Honolulu, Oahu.
+Some people think they know everything there is to know about moving to Hawaii and Hawaiian culture, because they’ve visited Pearl Harbor or lived in Honolulu, Oahu.
 This is like saying you know everything about the United States because you’ve been to New York City.
 Even if you’ve experienced moving to Honolulu, your knowledge base isn’t necessarily complete.

 Many online references cover aspects of living in and moving to Hawaii that only pertain to Oahu.
 Moving to Oahu advice is different than advice for the other islands.
 Get to know the other islands and decide which one resonates with you best.